 Fingerprinting and Background Check

 To keep our school communities safe, we require all employees to be fingerprinted and undergo a background check before beginning work.
-The cost of fingerprinting is $115, which can be deducted from your first paycheck.
-Before you begin working, your fingerprints must be cleared by the state and federal government, as well as our Office of Personnel Investigations.
+The cost of fingerprinting is $130, which is payable by check, money order, credit card, or deduction from your first paycheck.
+(Cash is not accepted) Before you begin working, your fingerprints must be cleared by the state and federal government, as well as our Office of Personnel Investigations.

 Fingerprinting services are available from the HR Connect Walk-In Center at 65 Court Street, Room 102, in Brooklyn between 9 AM and 5 PM However, applicants are strongly encouraged to report to the Walk-in Center by 4:30 PM.